 The stamp was printed by the Canadian Bank Note Co. and designed by Helen Roberta Fitzgerald with engraving by Yves Baril (picture) and Donald J. Mitchel (lettering).

 ‘ONE MISHAP EVERY 1.5 MINUTES’

-According to a press release issued by the Post Office Department, in 1964, traffic accidents “killed, injured or caused property damage throughout the year at a pace of one mishap every one and a half minutes.”
+In 1964, traffic accidents “killed, injured or caused property damage throughout the year at a pace of one mishap every one and a half minutes,” according to a press release issued by the Post Office Department.

 “These accidents resulted in fatal injuries every two hours and caused bodily injury every four minutes for the full twelve-month period.
 Founded in 1955, the C.H.S.C. has statistics showing three out of four traffic deaths occur within twenty-five miles of the victim’s home, moreover, half of the injury or death dealing accidents occur at 40 miles per hour, or less, thereby pointing up the need to install and use seat belts even for short drives.
 The council stresses the need for an equal awareness of the dangers by drivers, passengers and pedestrians.”

 According to the 2016 “Canadian Motor Vehicle Traffic Collision Statistics” report, in 2016:

 - the number of motor vehicle fatalities in Canada was 1,898, up two per cent from 2015 (1,860);